 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-:
+1.2.
+Anna Lena Fisse:: Nerve ultrasound can help to diagnose inflammatory neuropathies, but may also be used in prognosis and follow-up of disease course.

 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?